Sukhjot-13/ats-resume-builder/README.md

 - `aiResumeEditorService.js`: Service for editing a resume using AI.
 - `contentGenerationService.js`: Service for generating tailored resume content.
 - `geminiService.js`: A centralized service for interacting with the Google Gemini API.
 It handles the initialization of the Gemini client.
-- `pdfRenderService.js`: Service for rendering a resume to a PDF.
 - `resumeParsingService.js`: Service for parsing resume files.

 ## Known Issues and Areas for Improvement